-- 1. In limited circumstances, with our residents' and/or relatives' explicit written consent. - 2.
-Where we carry out processing in the course of our legitimate activities with appropriate safeguards on condition that the processing relates solely to our members or former members or to persons who have regular contact with us in connection with our purposes and the personal data is not disclosed outside of us without the consent of our residents or relatives. - 3.
+- 1. In limited circumstances, with our people's explicit written consent. - 2.
+Where we carry our processing in the course of our legitimate activities with appropriate safeguards on condition that the processing relates solely to our members or former members or to persons who have regular contact with us in connection with our purposes and the personal data is not disclosed outside of us without the consent of our people. - 3.
 Where we need to carry out our legal obligations and in line with our data protection policy and archiving and destruction policy. - 4.
-Where it is necessary for the provision of health and social care and treatment and the management of Marino Care Community; - 5.
 Where it is needed in the public interest, such as for equal opportunities monitoring, and in line with our data protection policy and archiving and destruction policy.

-Less commonly, we may process this type of information where it is needed in relation to legal claims or where it is needed to protect our residents' and relatives' interests (or someone else's interests) and they are not capable of giving their consent, or where they have already made the information public.
+Less commonly, we may process this type of information where it is needed in relation to legal claims or where it is needed to protect our people's interests (or someone else's interests) and they are not capable of giving their consent, or where they have already made the information public.

-Do we need our residents' and relatives' consent?
+Do we need our people's consent?

-We do not need our residents' and relatives' consent if we use special categories of their personal information in accordance with this written policy.
-In limited circumstances, we may approach our residents and relatives for their written consent to allow us to process certain "special category" data.
+We do not need our people's consent if we use special categories of their personal information in accordance with our written policy to carry out our legal obligations.
+In limited circumstances, we may approach our people for their written consent to allow us to process certain sensitive data.
 If we do so, we will provide them with full details of the information that we would like and the reason we need it, so that they can carefully consider whether they wish to consent.
-Our residents and relatives should be aware that it is not a condition of any contract with us that they agree to any request for consent from us.
+Our people should be aware that it is not a condition of any contract with us that they agree to any request for consent from us.